Ocean Art Photo Competition 2014

-Thank you for considering to enter the 3rd annual Underwater Photography Guide Ocean Art Photo Competition.
-The contest features over 35 liveaboard, resort and gear sponsors exceeding $80,000 USD in value.
-1st, 2nd and most 3rd place winners in all categories are able to choose from excellent prizes.
+Thank you for considering to enter the 4th annual Underwater Photography Guide Ocean Art Photo Competition.
+The contest features over 20 incredible liveaboard and resort sponsors exceeding $40,000 USD in value.
+1st, 2nd and 3rd place winners in all categories will be able to choose from excellent prizes.

 This is a virtual contest - simply upload underwater photos taken anywhere, anytime.
-Registration & Entries accepted starting July 10, 2013!
-Just submit on or before the November 17th 2013 late entry deadline.
+Registration & Entries accepted starting July 14 through November 19, 2014.
+Winners will be announced early/mid-December.

 Instruction & Entry Fees

-- Payment must be made via paypal to email@example.com within 24 hours of uploading photos.
-Please note that paypal accepts all credit cards - it's easy!
+- Payment must be made via PayPal within 24 hours of uploading photos.
+PayPal accepts all credit cards - it's easy!

 Upload Your Photos

 - The entry deadline for Ocean Art is November 19, 2014.
 Entries received after 23:59 (11:59pm) PST on November 19 will be disqualified.